On the (In)Security of Loading Machine Learning Models: When secure is not secure (RQ2)

 \subsection{Hugging Face}

-We evaluate Hugging Face security by testing the ability of its integrated scanning tools to detect the exploit for vulnerabilities we identified in Keras and Skops.
+Following the threat model described in Section~3.1, we assess whether an attacker can distribute exploits that target framework-level vulnerabilities triggered during model loading, without being detected by the scanning tools integrated into model hubs.
+In other words, we assess whether these scanners provide an effective additional line of defense when framework-level protections fail.
+To do so, we tested the exploits for vulnerabilities we identified in Keras and Skops against the scanners integrated into Hugging Face, which is the only major hub that integrates scanners.
 We uploaded the original \acp{PoC} for each vulnerability without obfuscation or modification.
 Each exploit opens \texttt{/bin/sh}.
 As a baseline, we also uploaded a set of additional Keras models: one containing a benign \texttt{Lambda} layer (doing nothing), one containing a \textit{malicious} \texttt{Lambda} layer calling \texttt{/bin/sh}, and one with no \texttt{Lambda} layers.
-For each of these, we uploaded both the HDF5 and \texttt{.keras} versions \footnote{It is worth noting that the baseline model with a \texttt{Lambda} layer calling \texttt{/bin/sh} in HDF5 format coincides exactly with the \ac{PoC} of \hyperref[keras_third]{KV.\ref*{keras_third}}, since the exploit consists of using a legacy HDF5 model.}.
+For each of these, we uploaded both the HDF5 and \texttt{.keras} versions\footnote{It is worth noting that the baseline model with a \texttt{Lambda} layer calling \texttt{/bin/sh} in HDF5 format coincides exactly with the \ac{PoC} of \hyperref[keras_third]{KV.\ref*{keras_third}}, since the exploit consists of using a legacy HDF5 model.}.
 Our experiments were performed several weeks after the CVEs were publicly disclosed, assessing the capability of scanners to detect public threats replicable by attackers.

 We made all loaded artifacts (or the corresponding generation scripts) publicly available.
 Before uploading any malicious models, we requested and obtained explicit permission from Hugging Face.
 The results are shown in Table~\ref{tab:scan-results}.